96boards/documentation/enterprise/developerbox/installation/README.md

  4. Choose **Boot Manager**
  5. From the boot options in the Boot Manager Menu, choose your USB device to start the installer.

+**Note: Some operating systems may require workarounds to fix known installation problems.
+See the [Install Guides](../downloads/#third-party-operating-systems) for third party operating systems or, if your OS not listed, the [Known Issues](../support/known-issues.html) for more details.**

 ***